 Skip to main content

-How to use the new version of the template editor to tell Parseur which data points to extract from your PDFs
+How to use the template editor to tell Parseur which data points to extract from your PDFs

 This tutorial assumes that you have already created a mailbox and sent your first email.
 If not, check out this article to get started.